Apprenticeship in the United States: Example of a professional apprenticeship

+Apprenticeship degree

+An apprenticeship degree is a U.S. postsecondary system that integrates on-the-job training with an accredited academic degree.
+In the United States, apprenticeship degrees are being offered at some community colleges and universities.

 Youth Apprenticeship

 Youth Apprenticeship is promising new strategy to engage youth in career connected learning, encourage high school completion, lower the youth unemployment rate, lower the skills gap and to provide a pipeline for youth into higher education or into industry as qualified workers to fill open positions.

 These programs provide high school sophomores, juniors, and seniors with a career and educational pathway into industry.
 They develop real-world skills, earn competitive wages, and gain high school credits towards graduation and receive tuition free college credits.
 Upon completion of the program, the youth apprentices will obtain a journey level certification from the State Department of Labor and Industries, a nationally recognized credential.

 Youth apprenticeship has been successfully piloted in a number of states including, Washington, Wisconsin, Colorado, Oregon, North Carolina and South Carolina.
 In these states, thousands of high school students engage in both classroom technical training and paid structured on-the-job training across a number of high-growth, high-demand industries.
 In Charlotte, NC several companies, many rooted in Europe, have started joint programs (Apprenticeship Charlotte and Apprenticeship 2000) to jointly further the idea of apprenticeships and close the gap in technical workforce availability.
-In Washington State, the Aerospace Joint Apprenticeship Committee has partnered with nearly 50 aerospace manufacturing companies to offer registered Youth Apprenticeships in partnership with the Washington State Department of Labor & Industries.
+In Washington State, the AJAC has partnered with nearly 50 aerospace and advanced manufacturing companies to offer registered Youth Apprenticeships in partnership with the Washington State Department of Labor & Industries.